fenago/ruby-programming/lab_guides/Lab_1.md

 can imagine languages, each of which is designed to solve a specific set of problems by expressing solutions in a way that’s easy and natural for that specific domain.
-Perhaps you hadn’t heard of domain-specific languages (DSLs) before reading this book, but you certainly have used them.
+Perhaps you hadn’t heard of domain-specific languages (DSLs) before reading this course, but you certainly have used them.
 Do any of the following names sound familiar: SQL, regular expressions, HTML, Make, WSDL, .htaccess, UML, CSS, Ant, XSLT, Bash?
 These are all domain-specific languages.